Skip to content

 Options:

-• inner (number, optional): Extra gap between windows
+• inner (number, default: 0): Extra gap between windows

-• outer (number, optional): Extra gap around screen edges
+• outer (number or table, default: 0): Extra gap around screen edges

 These values add to any global gap configuration.